dimitris-de/bdd-demo/README.md

 ### Installation

-Ensure you have Python installed, then install Behave and necessary dependencies using `pip` or go to https://behave.readthedocs.io/en/latest/install/ for more options:
+Ensure you have Python installed, then install Behave using `pip`:

 ```bash
 pip install behave